-The Osceola County Sheriff’s Office (OCSO) is looking for our yearly logo, to celebrate diversity within our agency and the Osceola County Community.
-In order to get the most authentic branding to represent our county, we have decided to host a logo design contest.
+The Osceola County Sheriff’s Office (OCSO) is looking for our yearly logo to celebrate diversity within our agency and the Osceola County Community.
+We host a logo design contest to get the most authentic branding to represent our county.
 This contest is for all middle and high school students of Osceola County.
-The new logo may be used on our website, social media, marketing pieces, souvenirs, trinkets, posters, gifts, and anything else that the agency chooses.
+The new logo may be used on our website, social media, marketing pieces, souvenirs, trinkets, posters, gifts, and anything else the agency chooses.

 Prompt: Diversity in Osceola County

-- Here are the guidelines and parameters that must be followed in order to be considered for this contest:
+Guidelines and parameters must be followed to be considered for this contest:

-The Sheriff’s Office star symbol must be incorporated in your logo while following the guidelines that are given.
-We will attach the png file, along with the correct way to integrate the design.
+- The Sheriff’s Office 5-point star symbol must be incorporated in your logo while following the guidelines that are given.

 - The logo must include the sheriff’s name, “Sheriff Marcos R. Lopez”.

 - You must use our agency’s colors (green, gold, and white).
-The Hex codes are #14340D, #C08F19, #FFFFFF for our brand identity.
+The Hex codes for our brand identity are #14340D, #C08F19, and #FFFFFF.
 You are free to use the blank canvas area for the design, keeping in mind cohesiveness with the diversity theme and the OCSO identity.

-- Contestants must follow the prompt given, however, we encourage them to be creative and unique in their design!
+- Contestants must follow the prompt; however, we encourage them to be creative and unique in their design!
 Contestants can allow their ideas, interpretations, and personality to shine through.

 How to Enter:

-- The contest is open from 12/13/2021 and closes at 11:59 p.m.
-02/04/2022.
+- The contest is open from 12/22/2023 and closes on 01/31/2024 at 11:59 p.m.
 Late submissions will not be considered.
 A board of Osceola County Sheriff’s Office employees will select the finalists.
-The community will vote for the chosen design, by visiting our OCSO table/tent during the 2022 Osceola County Fair.
+The community will vote for the winning design by visiting our OCSO table/tent during the 2024 Osceola County Fair.

 - There is no fee to enter this contest.

-- This contest is only open to middle and high school students attending a school in Osceola County
+This contest is only open to middle and high school students in Osceola County.

-By entering this contest, participants agree to be bound by these contest rules and guidelines.
-Contestants will all be judged the same way with thought given to overall design, message, and skill.
-Violating any rules or guidelines may result in the elimination of participants’ eligibility.
+By entering this contest, participants agree to be bound by these rules and guidelines.
+Contestants will all be judged similarly, with thought given to overall design, message, and skill.
+Violating any rules or guidelines may result in the elimination of the participant’s eligibility.
 OCSO has the right to disqualify any entrant at any time at our sole discretion.

 Submissions become the sole property of OCSO and may be used for any agency purpose.
-OCSO shall have the right to adapt, edit, modify, or otherwise use the winning submission in part or in its entirety in whatever manner it deems appropriate.
+OCSO shall have the right to adapt, edit, modify, or otherwise use the winning submission in part or its entirety in whatever manner it deems appropriate.
 OCSO is not responsible for lost, late, misdirected, incomplete, illegible, or otherwise unusable entries.
-This includes entries that are lost or unusable due to computer, internet, or electronic issues.

 We wish every contestant good luck!